 An at-a-glance one page agenda is always a winner, especially for time-pressed senior execs.
 But similar to only reading the titles of the chapters in a book, it doesn’t give you the whole story.

-So, create a conference playbook, the source of information for everyone involved in delivering the event.
-Start with the objectives of the event and include that at-a-glance agenda that will help you deliver those objectives.
+We recommend the creation of a conference playbook, the source of information for everyone involved in delivering the event.
+Start with the objectives of the event and include the at-a-glance agenda that will help you deliver those objectives.
 Then dive into the detail…

 - What are the key points being covered in each session?

-- What is the thread that connects all the content together, aligned with the theme?
+- What is the thread that connects all the content together, aligned with the conference theme?